mwittig/node-websolarlog/README.md

     * Added support for HTTPS, added rejectUnauthorized: false to allow self-signed server certs.
 Should be set to true if server has a certificate signed from a trusted CA
     * Added timeout-handling for requests to abort request server doesn't send a response

+* 20160210, V0.0.3
+    * Added error handling for invalid JSON returned with response
+    * Revised license information to provide a SPDX 2.0 license identifier in consonance with npm v2.1 guidelines on license metadata - see also https://github.com/npm/npm/releases/tag/v2.10.0
+    * Dependency updates